 Miscellaneous Adjustment Factors: A load of 1.0% is used to approximate the value of the lump sum vacation payoff for the Tier II members.
-For Tier I members, a 3.0% load is used.
+For Tier I members, a 4.0% load is used.
+A 1.3% load is included on deferred member liabilities for the subsidized 50% joint-andsurvivor annuity option for married participants.

-Administrative Expense Load: A load of 1.0% of payroll contribution made by the City to fund administrative expenses.
+Administrative Expense Load: A load based on the prior year's administrative expenses as a percent of payroll contribution made by the City to fund administrative expenses.